-The topics in the Dial-A-Law series provide only general information on legal issues within the Province of Alberta.
+The topics in the Dial-A-Law series provide general information on legal issues within the Province of Alberta.
 The purpose of this topic is to inform you of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

 If you are experiencing financial difficulty, there may be other ways to handle your financial problems before filing personal bankruptcy.
-For example, you may speak with a loans manager at a bank and try to get a consolidation loan for your debts.
+For example, you may speak with a loan manager at a bank and try to get a consolidation loan for your debts.
 You may try speaking directly to your creditors to arrange new re-payment methods.
 Ask them if they will accept lower payments and give you more time to repay the debt.
 Your creditors may agree to a repayment plan if they are put in a better position of getting paid than if you file personal bankruptcy.

-You may also contact Credit Counselling Services of Alberta at 403-265-2201 in Calgary, 780-423-5265 in Edmonton or 1-888-294-0076 toll-free in Alberta.
-They have counsellors who will assist you in finding other alternatives to pay your debts.
-They also have an Orderly Payment of Debts (OPD) program, which is a legislated consumer repayment program.
+You may want to contact the Credit Counselling Services of Canada in Calgary at 403-263-9905 or toll-free at 1-888-716-0774.
+They have counsellors who will provide free and confidential assistance in finding other alternatives to pay your debts.
+There is also an Orderly Payment of Debts (OPD) program, which is a legislated consumer repayment program.
 The program identifies your debts and living expenses and assists you in developing a monthly repayment schedule.
+You can find more information on OPD by visiting www.moneymentors.ca or calling 1-888-294-0076.
 Your creditors may agree to the repayment schedule if they feel they are put in a better position of getting paid.
 If they do not agree, the Counselling Services can apply to Court for a Consolidation Order.
 Your creditors are advised of the Order and have 30 days to object.
-Once the Order is approved, you make monthly payments to the Credit Counselling Services of Alberta and they distribute the payments to the creditors.
-If you participate in the OPD program:
+Once the order is approved, you make monthly payments to the Credit Counselling Services of Alberta and they distribute the payments to the creditors.

-- You are protected from certain legal actions like garnishees.
+- You are protected from certain legal actions like garnishees;

-- The payment schedules are based on your ability to pay.
+- The payment schedules are based on your ability to pay;

-- The interest rate is fixed
+- The interest rate is fixed at 5%;

-- You repay your debts in full
+- You repay your debts in full;

-- You have the assistance of a debt counsellor.
+- You have the assistance of a debt counsellor

 To file personal bankruptcy, you must be insolvent.
 You must owe at least $1,000 and be unable to make your payments.
-Contact a bankruptcy trustee to see if you are eligible for bankruptcy.
+Contact a licensed bankruptcy trustee to see if you are eligible for bankruptcy.
 The services of the trustee are not free.
 The fees are based on the amount of time the trustee spends on your case.

 If you have minimal assets your creditors are notified by mail.
 If you have significant assets, an advertisement is placed in the newspaper to notify creditors of the date of the meeting of the creditors.
 A creditor will not receive payment from the trustee unless the claim has been proven.
 Secured creditors maintain their rights over the property taken as security.
 Unsecured Creditors cannot continue or commence a legal action against you for the recovery of the debt without the Court’s permission.